_._ _,-'""`-._

 }

-The audit deny capability, line is the load-bearing one: every capability check from inside that profile fails, regardless of what the userns itself would have granted.
-So the standard userns-LPE shape — unshare(NEWUSER), setuid(0), unshare(NEWNET), drive a buggy ns_capable(CAP_NET_ADMIN) path — folds at step three, because the NET_ADMIN check now goes through AppArmor and gets rejected.
+audit deny capability, is the load-bearing line. every capability check from inside that profile fails, no matter what the userns itself would have granted. so the standard userns-LPE shape - unshare(NEWUSER), setuid(0), unshare(NEWNET), then drive a buggy ns_capable(CAP_NET_ADMIN) path - folds at step three, because the NET_ADMIN check now runs through AppArmor and gets rejected.

-This is the change every distro hardening tracker, every CVE writeup, and every "is Ubuntu vulnerable to X" thread on the kernel-hardening list has been quoting since 2024.
-It really does block the naive form.
+this is the change every distro hardening tracker and every "is Ubuntu vulnerable to X" thread on the kernel-hardening list has been quoting since 2024. it really does block the naive form. that's what made me want to see whether anything on a stock install still walks around it.

-AppArmor profiles can carry flags=(unconfined).
-A process running under an unconfined profile is, semantically, "named but otherwise just like unconfined" — the AppArmor mediator is told to be a no-op for it.
-Crucially, when an unconfined task creates a user namespace, the LSM does not rewrite its profile to unprivileged_userns.
-It stays in the named-unconfined profile, and no caps are stripped.
+AppArmor profiles can carry flags=(unconfined). a process running under a flags=(unconfined) profile is "named but otherwise just like unconfined" - the mediator is told to be a no-op for it. and when that task creates a user namespace, the LSM does not rewrite its profile to unprivileged_userns. it stays in the named-unconfined profile, and no caps get stripped.

 # /etc/apparmor.d/crun